Sembiance/tiptoe/README.md

 Also I added the `this.data` and `this.exit()` features.

+Lastly, I removed the step.fn() functionality.
+I personally never used it.

 So tiptoe is the next evolution of step in my opinion.
 Still very basic and simple, but with just a little but more power while requiring a bit less code.